Alexander C.T. Geppert

 W832

 Alexander C.T.
-Geppert is Associate Professor of History and European Studies and Global Network Associate Professor at New York University, jointly appointed by NYU Shanghai and the Center for European and Mediterranean Studies in New York City where he is also an associated member of the Department of History.
+Geppert is an Associate Professor of History and European Studies at NYU Shanghai and a Global Network Associate Professor at NYU, jointly appointed by the Center for European and Mediterranean Studies.
 In the fall of 2023 and summer of 2024 he is Scholar-in-Residence at the Deutsches Museum in Munich.

 Alexander Geppert holds four history degrees: a B.A. from Universität Bielefeld, an M.A. from Johns Hopkins University, an M.A. from Georg-August-Universität Göttingen and a PhD from the European University Institute in Florence.
 From 2010 to 2016 he directed the Emmy Noether Research Group "The Future in the Stars: European Astroculture and Extraterrestrial Life in the Twentieth Century" at Freie Universität Berlin.
 He has held fellowships at the Ecole des Hautes Etudes en Sciences Sociales in Paris (1999), the IFK Internationales Forschungszentrum Kulturwissenschaften in Vienna (2001–2002), the Kulturwissenschaftliches Institut in Essen (2002–2005), the German Historical Institutes in London and Paris (2000, 2009, 2012), at Harvard University (2007–2009), the University of Cambridge (2013, 2014), and the Smithsonian National Air and Space Museum (2014–2015) and Ludwig-Maximilians-Universität München (2019).
 In 2018 NASA and the Society for the History of Technology (SHOT) awarded him their Fellowship in Aerospace History.
 In 2019–2020 Alexander Geppert held the Charles A. Lindbergh Chair in Aerospace History at the Smithsonian National Air and Space Museum in Washington, DC.
 During the academic year 2021–2022 he served as the Eleanor Searle Visiting Professor of History at the California Institute of Technology and the Huntington Library, Art Museum, and Botanical Gardens in Los Angeles.